arnavvvvv/Wisconsin_File_System/README.md

 Let's Get Building!

-Right now, your filesystem doesn't do anything.
-The wfs.c file is just a skeleton.
-Your first goal would be to successfully mount the filesystem by imlementing certain function stubs.
-Thereafter, every FUSE operation you try (like ls, mkdir, touch) will fail because its function stub just returns -ENOSYS (Function Not Implemented) and you will proceed to implement them.
+At this stage, the filesystem does nothing—wfs.c is only a scaffold.
+Your first milestone is to implement the minimal hooks required to mount it.
+After mounting, common operations (e.g., ls, mkdir, touch) will still fail with -ENOSYS because their handlers are stubs; you will implement them incrementally.

 Your job is to implement all of these functions, one part at a time.